 King Essentials focuses its grantmaking in sub-Saharan Africa and Asia, and particularly in countries with high rates of extreme poverty.
 We commit to making grants in a given country only after analyzing the specific challenges and opportunities that affect poverty alleviation efforts in that country.
 For a list of countries where we work, please visit our Current Focus Countries page.

-We fund organizations that are ready to achieve impact at scale in a particular investment area and in a particular country.
+We fund organizations that are ready to achieve impact at scale in a particular investment category and in a particular country.
 To enable these organizations to pursue that goal, we typically commit to awarding multi-year, unrestricted grants.

 We do not fund early-stage ventures.
 When we established King Essentials, we determined that a healthy ecosystem for funding new and emerging organizations was already in place within the social sector.
 Funders like Ashoka, Draper Richards Kaplan Foundation, Echoing Green, and the Mulago Foundation (to name just a few) do excellent work in that part of the sector.
 At the same time, we identified a funding gap for mezzanine-stage ventures—for organizations with a proven model that are seeking capital to scale their impact.
 King Philanthropies focuses on this niche.
 Our portfolio therefore includes only organizations that have been operating for several years.
 In most cases, these organizations have undergone rigorous third-party impact evaluation and have scaled to a point where they reach hundreds of thousands of people.